rbsdev/awesome-release/README.md

 Example:
 > From which branch do you want to merge? (branch → master) [default develop]
 * After confirming, it will initialize the merge of: `develop` into `master`
-* Afte successfully mergig, it shows the most recent tag.
+* Afte successfully merging, it shows the most recent tag.

 Example:
 > Last tag:  `1.0.0`